Vortigern

 There are two car parks, one on each side of the road,

-just below Moel Fenlli hillfort.
+just below Foel Fenlli hillfort.
 The hillfort lies to the

 south of the road.
 Access is also possible by turning